sargonas/synshop.org/_equipment/print_shop.md

 ## Print Shop

-We have a print shop room with printing & binding supplies
+We have a "2D" Print Shop room with printing & binding supplies

 ## Equipment